justinethier/cyclone/docs/Garbage-Collector.md

 - Accordingly, the runtime needs to be able to handle large objects that could potentially span one or more pages.
 - There is probably too much heap locking going on, and this could be an issue for a large heap and/or a large number of mutators.
 Improvements can likely be made in this area.

+Cyclone needs to be tested with large heap and large allocations.
+I believe it should work well for large heaps that do not allocate too many objects of irregular size.
+However, a program regularly allocating large strings or vectors could cause significant heap fragmentation over time.

 Ultimately, a garbage collector is tricky to implement and the focus must primarily be on correctness first, with an eye towards performance.

-TODO: should measure performance of Cyclone's collector, and improve it over time

 # Further Reading